 10:00am | Holy Eucharist, Rite II

-No 8am liturgy, 9am formation, or noon catechesis today.
+No 8am service, 9am formation, or noon Episcopal 101 today.